Lessons to be learned from Black Friday 2017

 Ultimately, the retailers that come up with a strategy for the whole of the peak period perform the best.
 We saw retailers keep their promotions going into December with good, well thought out campaigns, and they’re the ones who did very well from a trading perspective.
 They understood the adrenalin rush of Black Friday, prepared accordingly and saw success.

-If you’re interested in finding out more, read eConsultancy’s Lessons from Black Friday Best Practice Guide, which featured Salmon throughout.
+If you’re interested in finding out more, read eConsultancy’s Lessons from Black Friday Best Practice Guide, which featured Salmon, a Wunderman Commerce Company, throughout.